bytecodealliance/sightglass/benchmarks/README.md

   located next to the `benchmark.wasm` file.
 The runner will assert that the actual execution's output matches the expectation.

 Many of the above requirements can be checked by running the `.wasm` file through the `validate` command:

 ```
-$ cargo run -p sightglass-cli -- validate path/to/benchmark.wasm
+$ cargo run -- validate path/to/benchmark.wasm
 ```